-Solar Hot Air System - (also referred to as Solar Air Heat or Solar Furnace) - A solar energy system that includes a solar collector to provide direct supplemental space heating by heating and recirculating conditioned building air.
-The most efficient performance typically uses a vertically mounted collector on a south-facing wall.
+Solar Hot Air System (also referred to as Solar Air Heat or Solar Furnace) - A solar energy system that includes a solar collector to provide direct supplemental space heating by heating and re-circulating conditioned building air.
+The most efficient performance includes a solar collector to preheat air or supplement building space heating, typically using a vertically-mounted collector on a south-facing wall.